hantsy/micronaut-sandbox/docs/gs/gs-rest.md

 }
 ```

-A controller is annotated with `@Controller`, you can set a base `uri` that can be applied on all methods.
+Usually, a controller is annotated with `@Controller`, you can set a base `uri` that applies to all methods.

 > Note,  There is no `@RestController` in Micronaut.

-The `@Get`, `@Post`,`@Put`, `@Delete` annotations are used to handle varied HTTP methods, it is similar to the Spring's `@GetMapping`, `@PostMapping`, etc.
+The `@Get`, `@Post`,`@Put`, `@Delete` annotations are used to handle varied HTTP methods, it is similar to Spring's `@GetMapping`, `@PostMapping`, etc.

 You can set media types using *consumes* or *produces*  attributes in these annotations to limit the request and response content type, or use extra standalone annotations `@Consumes` and `@Produces` on the methods.

 In the `PostController` , we have two methods.
 The `getAll` method serves the */posts* endpoint, and the `getById(id)` serves the */posts/{id}* endpoint.

 ### Testing Endpoints using cURL

-Start up  the application via Gradle command.
+Startup the application via Gradle command.

 ```bash
 ./gradlew run
 ```

 > Do not forget to start up Postgres database firstly.

 Open a terminal,  use `curl` command to test the `/posts` endpoint.